Dissolution of Marriage and Divorce Types

 According to Shafai Law, the fulfillment of such a vow does not per se operate as a divorce but gives the wife the right to demand a judicial divorce.
 Before the expiry of 4 months, illa can be revoked either by resuming sexual intercourse or by express words.

-Under Shia Law, illa can only be made after the consummation of marriage, and Ismaili law affirms that illa can be made only during a period of tuhr when there was no sexual intercourse during it.
+Under Shia Law, illa can only be made after the consummation of marriage, and Ismaili law affirms that illa can be made only during a period when there was no sexual intercourse.

 Zihar: